Materials that change color with pressure

 With 15 years of experience, our expert chemists and engineers have developed many chemical examples based on organic compounds, organometallic complexes, inorganics, polymers and polymer composites.
 Each of these families has its advantages and disadvantages.

 Everything happens at the molecular level.
-The physical phenomenon responsible for piezo-induced effects is a change of structures.
+The physical phenomenon responsible for piezo-induced effects is a modification of structures.
 The mechanisms involved are mainly molecular reorganization within a solid (iron, cobalt, copper, molybdenum derivatives...); modification of chemical structures containing an open/closed form, a cyclization, a process of isomerization of E/Z double bonds.

 Modification of the colors following the application of a pressure, and return to the initial coloring when the stress returns to its initial level.
 Possibility to adjust the optical properties, the threshold value with the percentage of deformation, elongation.